Seán Dunne (poet): Sean Dunne Writers Festival

 In 1996 Waterford City Council inaugurated the Seán Dunne Writers Weekend in his honour.
-In 2002, under the auspices of the Waterford City Arts Office it became a festival.
-A major part of it was the Seán Dunne Young Writers Awards.

-Over the years the festival featured writers and poets such as author John McGahern, writer and former Taoiseach Garret FitGerald, Playwright and author Danny Morrison, author Tom Paulin, Conor O'Callaghan and MacDara Woods, with performance poets Eamon Carr and Raven.
-It also featured A. L. Kennedy, Paul Carson, journalist Declan Lynch and a veritable who's who of contemporary Irish Literature.
+In 2002, under the auspices of the Waterford City Arts Office it became a festival, at which the Seán Dunne Young Writers Awards were issued.
+The festival featured writers and poets such as John McGahern, playwright and author Danny Morrison, Tom Paulin, Conor O'Callaghan and MacDara Woods, with performance poets Eamon Carr and Raven.
+It also featured others from contemporary Irish Literature, as well as former Taoiseach Garret FitzGerald and Scottish writer A. L. Kennedy.

-In 2012 Waterford Library took up the reins of the festival and soon after it was realigned and rebranded The Waterford Writers Weekend.
+In 2012, Waterford Library took charge of the festival and, soon after, it was realigned and rebranded as The Waterford Writers Weekend.

 Today Seán's legacy lives on with his books available from The Gallery Press.
-There are also readings of his work at the annual Waterford Poetry Day and a poetry competition in his honour for Primary School children.
+There are also readings of his work at the annual Waterford Poetry Day and a poetry competition in his honour for primary school children.